How Fast is Your Internet?

 - Outdoor yagi antenna and indoor panel antenna configuration, with stylish fabric front

-The weBoost Home MultiRoom is the most popular cell phone signal booster with a coverage range that usually works for most people.
+The weBoost Home MultiRoom is the most popular signal amplifier with a coverage range that usually works for most people.
 It’s perfect for midsize homes and offices in the city with strong outside signal, or small homes in rural areas with weak outside signal.

 It features a maximum uplink power of 21 dBm, meaning the booster can communicate with far distanced towers, making it a good performer in rural areas where tower distance is the biggest problem.